fntz/omhs/Readme.md

 # One More Http Server

-Netty-based routing dsl
+Routing DSL on Netty

-* no additional dependencies (shapeless/scalaz/zio/cats/etc...), only netty (scala-reflect for compiling time)
+* no additional dependencies (shapeless/scalaz/zio/cats/etc...), only Netty (scala-reflect for compiling time)

-### TODO

-* more settings/swagger

 # install: